seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I pray you, let me look upon the bond.

 **SHYLOCK**
-Here ’tis, most reverend doctor, here it is.
+Here 'tis, most reverend doctor, here it is.

 **PORTIA**
-Shylock, there’s thrice thy money offer’d thee.
+Shylock, there's thrice thy money offer'd thee.

 **SHYLOCK**
 An oath, an oath, I have an oath in heaven: